umassos/CarbonEdge/README.md

 For Sinfonia-Tier2, the available environment variables are,
 - `CARBONEDGE_LATITUDE` / `CARBONEDGE_LATITUDE` [OPTIONAL]: Coordinates for Sinfonia-Tier2 server location.
 If unspecified, Sinfonia will attempt to estimate coordinates based on IP address.
 - `CARBONEDGE_CARBON_INTENSITY_QUERY_MODE` ('REALTIME' | 'REPLAY'): Method to inquire carbon intensity at Sinfonia-Tier2 location. **Note: For now, only 'REALTIME' mode is supported.**
-- `CARBONEDGE_REALTIME_ELECTRICITY_MAPS_AUTH_TOKEN`: Electricity Maps API authentication token.'
+- `CARBONEDGE_REALTIME_ELECTRICITY_MAPS_AUTH_TOKEN`: Electricity Maps API authentication token.

-All environment variables, unless specified as optional or default, must be configured in order for CarbonEdge to be enabled.
+All CarbonEdge environment variables, unless specified as optional or default, must be configured in order for CarbonEdge to be enabled.
 On successful configuration, the server will log `CarbonEdge enabled`, otherwise the server will log `CarbonEdge disabled`.

 To configure CarbonEdge environment variables in Kubernetes deployment, we provided hooks in the Ansible deployment scripts that you can specify.
 For Sinfonia-Tier2 deployment,
 - `sinfonia_recipes`: Path or public URL to Sinfonia recipe repository.
 - `sinfonia_tier1_url`: Public URL of Sinfonia-Tier1 instance.
-- `sinfonia_tier2_url`: Public URL of Sinfonia-Tier2 instance.
+- `sinfonia_tier2_url`: Public URL of Sinfonia-Tier2 instance. **Note: Sinfonia-Tier2 deployed via Helm is always at port 30051.**
 - `carbonedge_tier2_carbon_intensity_query_mode`
 - `carbonedge_tier2_latitude` / `carbonedge_tier2_longitude`

+### CarbonEdge reporting

 ## Development